United States v. Booker: Scalia

-Resentencings in light of ruling
+Resentencing

 Booker

 The lower courts had to revisit Booker's sentencing in light of the Supreme Court decision.
 He was resentenced by the same judge to the same 30-year sentence (longer than the 21-year sentence the judge could have imposed if the guidelines not been made advisory); however, retroactive changes in crack cocaine guidelines meant that Booker's sentence has been reduced slightly by a federal judge (from 30 to 27 years).
 He was released from federal prison on 1 November 2019.

 Fanfan

 Fanfan was resentenced by the US District judge from 78 months to 210 months in prison.
 The new sentence was upheld on appeal by the US Court of Appeals.
 His sentence was later reduced by the new federal sentencing guidelines for crack cocaine offenses.
 He was released from federal prison on 12 June 2015.

 Criticism

 The decision has been criticized for fear that defendants and prosecutors will suffer from greater uncertainty and that some plea agreements will be entered into or rejected because of mistaken beliefs on the sentences that the judge will impose if the case is taken to trial or settled with a guilty plea.